Ryan-D-Miller/Zelda-Animal-Lovers/README.md

 ## Next Steps
 - Add a map feature to be able to view the locations on a live updating BotW map

+## Team & Individual Goals
+- Keep getting a stronger understanding of a basic react app
+- implement an outside API

 ## Authors
 - Ryan Miller [@Ryan-D-Miller](https://github.com/Ryan-D-Miller)